react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 ```

 ## column.classes - [String | Function]
-It's availabe to have custom class on table column:
+It's available to have custom class on table column:

 ```js
 {